opauloh/jest-cypress-react-babel-webpack/README.md

   created a jest-common.js file, jest.client.js and jest.server.js file, and
   these two last files has the configurations for each environment.

+- Also, we can combine these multiple configurations into jest.config.js by using the projects property,
+  `projects: ['./test/jest.client.js', './test/jest.server.js'],`, the jest can
+  be able to run multiple environments at once

 ### identity-obj-proxy

 - This library allow us to identity object using ES6 proxies.
 Useful for mocking